Last Updated: September 27, 2019 Abhishek Gurung

 Mahabaleshwar Temple: Explore the ancient temple of Lord Shiva of classical architectural style of the South

-Completely built in a classical Dravidian style of architectural, Mahabaleshwar Temple is located on the shores of the Arabian Sea in Gokarna.
-What makes this Temple one of the most sacred pilgrimage attraction in Karnataka is for the legendary stories that unfold the history of Gods.
-One of them being, Ravana on the influence of Lord Vishnu was forced to place the Atmalinga given by Lord Shiva on the grounds of Gokarna, thus, the temple was erected.
+Completely built in a classical Dravidian style of architecture, Mahabaleshwar Temple is located on the shores of the Arabian Sea in Gokarna in worship of Lord Shiva.
+What makes this temple one of the most sacred pilgrimage attractions in Karnataka is for the legendary stories that unfold the history of its gods.
+One of them being where Ravana, who was given the Atmalinga by Lord Shiva was forced to place it on the ground at Gokarna, which he was hesitant about since the Atmalinga once on the ground could not be picked up by anyone.
+And so, once the Atmalinga was placed at the site, he was unable to pick it up, leading the temple to be constructed in worship of Lord Shiva.

 - Main Deity: Lord Shiva